angular-material-extensions/contacts/README.md

 View all the directives in action at https://anthonynahas.github.io/ngx-material-contacts

+## Features
+- Display contacts in a table including name, email, phone number and photo
+- Delete a contact via event `onContactRemoved`
+- Add a contact via event `onContactAdded`
+- Validation for adding a new contact incl. name, email and phone number form controls

 ## Dependencies
 * [Angular](https://angular.io) (*requires* Angular 2 or higher, tested with 2.0.0)